 Travel to the most secluded sections of the Bahamas island chain on shallow-draft vessels; learn to navigate them and discover a remote and beautiful marine ecosystem.
+Along the way, stretch fitness goals and satisfy curiosity swimming and snorkeling in Bahamas’ 80-degree sparkling sea.
 Learn sail handling and maneuvers such as tacking and gybing through the wind.
 When the breeze is calm, bring out the oars and row together to your evening anchorage.
-Daily lessons cover navigation, small boat seamanship, weather and anchoring to provide the tools you and your team will use to set and meet each day’s goal.
-Regular group discussions allow for reflection on each day and ensure that leadership and onboard responsibilities are shared, and that every crew member is involved in planning the next day.
-For the final phase of the course, the vessel is turned over to the crew to put all the skills you’ve learned to the test and create an unforgettable journey.
+Return home with newfound confidence, teamwork and leadership skills.
+Nor prior experience is necessary.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.